Where was the Netflix’s series Dark filmed?

 THE MENTAL ASYLUM WHERE ULRICH WAS LOCKED IN 1953

 In the series, Ulrich Nielsen grows from a rebellious teen to an energetic police officer.
-When his son disappears in the first episode of the series, we see him grow into a different character until he travels back in time and is locked in a mental asylum.
+When his son disappears in the series’ first episode, we see him grow into a different character until he travels back in time and is locked in a mental asylum.
 In the real world, this building isn’t similar to a mental asylum in any way.
-This Dark location can be found in a district called Potsdam-Süd, in an anvil-shaped peninsula known as Hermannswerder.

 The building used in Dark is a gorgeous-looking brick building where Biotech Diagnostics is located, as you can see in the map below.
 I was there on a summer evening, after a long bike ride from Berlin to Potsdam.
 The surrounding area is quite exciting, and it looks pretty different from Potsdam.
 So, if you have the time, it’s worth going around and exploring the Hermannswerder.
 My advice is for anyone to go there by bike or car since there isn’t an easy way to get there from the central station in Potsdam.